DynaPlex/DynaPlex/docs/source/getting_started/adding_model.rst

 6. **Registration Manager**: In ``/models/models/registrationmanager.cpp``, forward-declare the Register function for the new model in the appropriate namespace.
 Call this function within the ``RegisterAll`` function.
    - Refer to the below ``Namespaces`` section for more details.

 Following these steps allows for creating a duplicate of an MDP registered under a new name.
 Ensure that the code compiles and runs without issues.
-If problems arise, refer to the troubleshooting section.
+If problems arise, refer to the :ref:`label_troubleshooting` section.

 Change code in template
 ~~~~~~~~~~~~~~~~~~~~~~~

 Iteratively combine the following steps to adjust the MDP to your desired logic:

-1. **Modify Member Variables**: Adjust member variables in both the `mdp` and nested `state` struct located in `mdp.h`.
-    - Make sure to update the functions providing serialization and initiation within the class body.
+1. **Modify Member Variables**: Adjust member variables in both the `mdp` and nested `state` struct located in `mdp.h`: Make sure to update the functions providing serialization and initiation within the class body.

 2. **Initial State Logic**: Provide logic for creating an initial state.